moosepod/MooseKeyer/README.txt

 - Toggle between keyer and code practice oscilator
 - LCD display -- shows WPM, memory output, or entered code based on mode

+Apologies in advance for any code quality issues -- this is my first Arduino project and I'm learning by making mistakes...